jhlagado/ASMOV/README.md

 ## Arithmetic assignment Operators

-MINTY has a set of arithmetic assignment operators that can be used to combine an assignment with an arithmetic operation.
+ASMOV has a set of arithmetic assignment operators that can be used to combine an assignment with an arithmetic operation.
 These operators are:

 - `+=` adds the left operand to the right operand and assigns the result to the right operand.